 This course will cover application of basic ANOVA methodology to study common business problems.
-The major emphasis of the course will be development of regression models, linking the theory to real-life applications.
+The major emphasis of the course will be development of regression models, linking theory to real-life applications.
 Basic time series and forecasting models will also be reviewed.
-Students are required to be proficient in EXCEL, which will be used for statistical applications.
-Prerequisite: BUS 501-503 (F, S)
+Students are required to be proficient in Excel, which will be used for statistical applications.
+Prerequisite: BUS 501, BUS 502, and BUS 503.
+(F, S)